North Lancashire (UK Parliament constituency)

 North Lancashire was a county constituency of the House of Commons of the Parliament of the United Kingdom.
 It was represented by two Members of Parliament.
-The constituency was created by the Great Reform Act of 1832 by the splitting of Lancashire constituency into Northern and Southern divisions.
+The constituency was created by the Great Reform Act 1832 by the splitting of Lancashire constituency into Northern and Southern divisions.

-Great Reform Act of 1832
+Great Reform Act 1832

 The Representation of the People Act 1832 reformed the distribution of seats in England and Wales.
-It introduced the principle of splitting the shire counties into divisions and returning two Members for each division rather than for the whole county and it also reformed the Parliamentary boroughs that were entitled to send Members to Parliament.8 Schedule A listed boroughs that were to be abolished and it included Newton.
-Schedule B listed boroughs to return a single Member to subsequent Parliaments and Clitheroe was listed.
+It introduced the principle of splitting the shire counties into divisions and returning two Members for each division rather than for the whole county and it also reformed the parliamentary boroughs that were entitled to send Members to Parliament.
+Schedule A listed boroughs that were to be abolished and it included Newton.
+Schedule B listed boroughs to return a single Member to subsequent parliaments and Clitheroe was listed.

-Schedules C and D of the Act listed the newly created Parliamentary boroughs.
-Those in Schedule C were to return two Members and these included Manchester, Bolton, Blackburn and Oldham in Lancashire.
-Those in Schedule D were to become single seat boroughs and included Ashton-under-Lyne, Bury, Rochdale, Salford, and Warrington.
+Schedules C and D of the act listed the newly created parliamentary boroughs.
+Those in schedule C were to return two members and these included Manchester, Bolton, Blackburn and Oldham in Lancashire.
+Those in schedule D were to become single seat boroughs and included Ashton-under-Lyne, Bury, Rochdale, Salford, and Warrington.

-Schedule F of the Act listed the counties to be divided into two divisions, both of which would return two Members.
+Schedule F of the act listed the counties to be divided into two divisions, both of which would return two Members.
 Lancashire was one of those listed.
-The Boundary Commission proposals that followed the Act, published in 1832, made recommendations on the boundaries of the Parliamentary boroughs and divisions of counties that had been listed in Schedule F.9 These were then implemented by the Parliamentary Boundaries Act 1832.
+The Boundary Commission proposals that followed the act, published in 1832, made recommendations on the boundaries of the parliamentary boroughs and divisions of counties that had been listed in schedule F.9 These were then implemented by the Parliamentary Boundaries Act 1832.

 The divisions of the county were based on the hundreds of Lancashire.
 The hundreds of Amounderness, Blackburn, Leyland and Lonsdale were allocated to the Northern division, and the Salford and West Derby hundreds were allocated to the Southern division.
 The boundary of the two divisions extended approximately from Southport to Wigan, north to Chorley, and then east, passing south of Haslingden, to the Bacup area.

-The result of these changes meant the total Parliamentary representation for Lancashire in the reformed House of Commons was 26, an increase of 12.
+The result of these changes meant the total parliamentary representation for Lancashire in the reformed House of Commons was 26, an increase of 12.
 Lancashire benefited more than any other county as a result of these reforms.